akshata-patil/Codes/README.md

 # Codes
-This repository contains all the codes for references.
+This repository contains codes of the mentioned references references.